Employee Advocacy: What’s in it For The Employees?

 Employee advocacy doesn’t just help you with personal branding outside of work.
 It’ll help make your job easier as well.

 Employee advocacy steers you in the right direction in terms of promoting specific initiatives that are most important to your organization.
 By learning what your company wants to promote, you’ll gain a better understanding of your company’s mission.
-This results in a stronger connection to your organization.
+The benefits of employee advocacy results in a stronger connection to your organization.
 By sharing your company's content, you’ll learn exactly what other departments promote, so you’ll understand exactly what’s going on outside of your department and across your organization.
 This allows for everyone to be on the same page with a better understanding of what you’re trying to do overall.

 It also has more concrete benefits that you can measure statistically, such as the number of leads, deals, partnerships, and more.
 By building out your social media presence through employee advocacy, many of the digital connections you make can turn into leads.
 They can also become people you make partnerships with whether you promote each other's initiatives, speak at each other's events, post and share each other's content, and more.